 The Occupation of the West Bank -- A Visual Guide

-Traveling in the West Bank, you will see numerous watchtowers, a constant reminder that Palestinians are under military occupation and that they are under constant surveillance.
+If you are traveling in the West Bank, you will see numerous watchtowers, a constant reminder that Palestinians are under military occupation and that they are under constant surveillance.

 You will see watchtowers as you are traveling from town to town…